Tips for Applying a Urostomy Bag Solo

 Catesmom

 I have to change my urostomy pouch every 2 days.
-It leaks because I have an inverted stoma with a little "crevice" and the urine eats through the Eakin seal and barrier.
+It leaks because I have an inverted stoma with a little "crevice" and the urine eats through the eakin seal and barrier.
 But changing it is never a problem.
 I change my pouch first thing in the morning after my shower.
 I get my supplies ready beforehand.
 My wafer/pouch, and I have on hand a facecloth to clean my stoma, and some clean paper towel to absorb any urine (on the tampon idea).
-When I do this, I find it much easier for me to do it lying flat, either on my bed or the couch, and have my supplies right behind me.
+When I do this, I find it much easier for me to do it laying flat, either my bed or the couch, and have my supplies right behind me.
 I never have any problems.

 Bab

-It's not that I don't want to hear from a nurse, but I had some experiences with the home nurses that had to look in a book in order to help me.
+Its not that I don't want to hear from a nurse but I had some experiences with the home nurses that had to look in a book in order to help me.
 Please give me whatever suggestions you might have.
 Thank you.

 SheliaBaby